 We help you develop your plan and connect with supports and activities in your area.

 For example, we can help you connect with:

-- informal supports, such as your friends, family or other people you know in your community
+- informal supports, like your friends, family or other people you know in your community

-- community supports that are open to everyone in the community, such as sporting clubs, activity groups or libraries
+- community supports that are open to everyone in the community, like sporting clubs, activity groups or libraries

-- mainstream supports – other government services such as the health and education systems.
+- mainstream supports – other government services like the health or education systems.